Justine2403/hsr-etl-pipeline/README.md

 ### Learning Data Engineer
 #### How to use an API

-To make sure that we are calling correctly an API, it is possible to use `pprint` to show all the element of the API
+To make sure that we are calling correctly an API, it is possible to use `pprint` to show all the element of the API.

+#### Issues accountered

+- API didnt work after several months: Error being "AssetKeyError", most of the time, it can mean that the API need to be updated to its latest version.
+To do that, we can do `poetry add <API_name>@latest`
+- Many issues with the virtual environment when using poetry (see the section about the library [Poetry](#dependency-management-with-poetry))

 ### What need to be done